 Proffered paper sessions give an opportunity to those who have submitted an abstract to present their work orally.
 They are grouped by type of science presented (following the main Conference streams) and in broad terms cover basic, translational and clinical research.
 Presenters are selected by the Scientific Committee from the highest scoring abstracts received.

 These sessions are designed to get attendees up to speed on a topic and are generally run before that topic is presented at the Conference in other sessions.

 Best of… and Clinical Trials Showcase sessions

 These sessions aim to focus on the best studies either presented in the last 12 months at other meetings or new data not yet presented, and attract a broad scientific audience interested in either basic, translational or clinical science.
-Where possible, speakers for these sessions be selected from abstracts submitted.
+Whenever possible, speakers for these sessions are selected from submitted abstracts.

 Meet the expert sessions

-These sessions are informal sessions during which attendees have an opportunity to meet an eminent researcher in their field (typically a plenary speaker presenting at the Conference) and ask questions in a more relaxed environment.
+These sessions are informal sessions during which attendees have an opportunity to meet an eminent researcher in their field (typically a plenary speaker presenting at the Conference or a Scientific Committee member) and ask questions in a more relaxed environment.
 Sessions are moderated by a member of the Scientific Committee.